 The bill also introduces an ILP, a British-era requirement that demands documentation from ‘outsiders’ for entry, exit and movement within a territory.
-The ILP is currently operational in Arunachal Pradesh, Mizoram and Assam, and issued under the Bengal Eastern Frontier Regulation 1873.
+The ILP is currently operational in Arunachal Pradesh, Mizoram, Nagaland and Manipur, and issued under the Bengal Eastern Frontier Regulation 1873.
 The ILP was originally enacted to protect the Crown’s trading interests and prohibited the entry of “British subjects” into certain territories.
 The Citizenship Act 1955, replaced the term “British subjects” with “citizens of India” and the ILP has since been adapted as a bulwark to safeguard tribal cultures and interests in the Northeast.

 The demand for an ILP system operates on the assumption that an exponential influx of tourists and ‘illegal immigrants’ from Bangladesh, Nepal and Myanmar has caused a severe strain on resources and competition over employment.
 However, it is interesting to note that the impetus for the ILP agitation comes from the Meitei community who are the most powerful in the state; other tribal communities and Pangals are neither included in nor supportive of the movement.
 The Pangals, a native community of Manipur, with ancestry that can be traced back to over four centuries ago, have always distanced themselves from the Meitei.
 Consequently, the Pangals’ place and rights as an indigenous community have also been contested, as has their inclusion within the category of ‘indigenous communities’.